PhD Handbook

 Enrollment Advisor

-Enrollment Advisor helps the student to schedule classes, assures compliance with school and university regulations for scheduling, and gives enrollment permission.
-The Enrollment Advisor is the Director of the PhD Program for all students throughout their entire program of study.
+The Enrollment Advisor helps the student to schedule classes, assures compliance with school and university regulations for scheduling, and gives enrollment permission.
+The Enrollment Advisor is the Director of the PhD Program for all students throughout their entire program of study, with support from the Assistant Dean and Academic Coordinator.

 Academic Advisor

-Academic Advisor provides advice, support, evaluation, and monitoring for the student.
-The Academic Advisor is responsible for notifying the Program Director whenever serious academic difficulty is identified for an advisee, so that appropriate supports and responses can be devised.
+The Academic Advisor provides advice, support, and monitoring of degree progress for the student.
+The Academic Advisor is responsible for identifying, attending to, and notifying the Program Director of instances of serious academic difficulty on behalf of and with the advisee, so that appropriate supports and responses can be devised.
 The Program Director serves as Academic Advisor to incoming students until they form an Integrative Paper Committee or request an academic advisor after completion of the first year of study.

-Assigned Faculty Mentor: All newly admitted students will be assigned a faculty mentor to augment the mentoring students receive at the beginning of their program and to distinguish their Graduate Research Assistant (GRA) commitments from the mentoring needed to address their educational goals and future career plans.
+Assigned Faculty Guide: All newly admitted students will be assigned a Faculty Guide to augment the mentoring students receive at the beginning of their program and to distinguish their Graduate Research Assistant (GRA) commitments from the mentoring needed to address their educational goals and future career plans.

-Mentors will be assigned based on substantive fit and will be selected by the PhD Program Director in consultation with the Dean and the faculty member.
-The assigned mentor and student will develop a plan for meeting the student’s mentoring needs.
+Mentors will be assigned based on substantive, methogological, and epistemological fit and will be selected by the PhD Program Director in consultation with the Dean and the faculty member.
+The assigned Faculty Guide and student will develop a plan for meeting the student’s mentoring needs.

-Should the faculty-student match not be successful, the student may request, without consequence, that the PhD Program Director arrange that a new mentor be assigned.
+Should the faculty-student match not be successful, the student may request, without consequence, that the PhD Program Director arrange that a new Faculty Guide be assigned.
 The success of the match will be reviewed during enrollment advising sessions each semester.

 Enrollment Procedure in Relation to Academic and Enrollment Advisors